refola/python-ft232h-spi/README.md

 Known bugs
 ==========
-* This only supports openSUSE.
+* Only supports installing deps for openSUSE and *buntu

+In openSUSE 13.2, Python3 mode:
-* Python3 mode: This doesn't actually detect the chip. (error 5 seconds after running run.sh)
+* This doesn't actually detect the chip. (error ~5 seconds after running run.sh) In openSUSE 13.2, Python2 mode:
-* Python2 mode: ImportError involving libftdi: refola/python-ft232h-spi#1
+* ImportError involving libftdi: refola/python-ft232h-spi#1

+In Kubuntu 14.04, Python3 mode:
+* Error: "Could NOT find PythonLibs (missing:  PYTHON_LIBRARIES PYTHON_INCLUDE_DIRS)" when building libftdi, followed by "Not building python bindings"
+* Running results in "ImportError: No module named 'ftdi1'" In Kubuntu 14.04, Python2 mode:
+* Same as in Python3 mode, plus this:
+* "spidev_module.c:20:20: fatal error: Python.h: No such file or directory"

+In Kubuntu 14.04:
+* Remove command gives error "sh: 0: getcwd() failed: No such file or directory" after outputting "Removing build directory."